tdvortex/eris/eris-book/src/concepts/features.md

 Eris does not currently offer a user-to-user direct messaging option.

-Because every Eris user is also a Discord user, if an Eris user wants to DM another Eris user, they can just DM them directly.
+Because every Eris user is also a Discord user, if an Eris user wants to DM another Eris user, they can just DM them directly through Discord.

 For cross-app direct messaging (for example, an Eris user DMing with a Mastodon user) there are difficulties related to Discord's interface, because Eris can only open one DM channel per user no matter how many DM conversations they have concurrently.